Geodfroi/GestionDeMateriel/README.md

 Use own gmail address to send reminder emails.
 Server backup to sqlite local db each day.
 App was created to work on both desktop and smartphone.
 Use chrome or edge devKit to switch to phone view to see the result.

-Reminder: modify const APP_FULL_URL to proper url once the app is online.